david-mcqueen/Angular-JS/README.md

 Progress on ng-book so far:

+29/07/2014
+Part way through Services.
+Which are proving to be a bit of a pain, but I managed to get them working in the end.
+The service declaration and usage is CASE SENSITIVE!
+Up to page 167 - Options for Creating Services

 26/07/2014
 Finished Routes, page 151 of the book.
 Used an example from the internet as I couldn't get the one in the book to work properly